ddsky/spoonacular-api-clients/go/docs/DefaultApi.md

 ## VisualizeEquipment

-> string VisualizeEquipment(ctx, ingredientList, servings, optional)
+> string VisualizeEquipment(ctx, instructions, optional)
 Visualize Equipment

 Visualize the equipment used to make a recipe.
+You can play around with that endpoint!

 ### Required Parameters